-Page

-State Board of Education ii

-Long-Range Plan for Public Education Steering Committee Members iii

-Acknowledgments iv

-Introduction 1

-Development of the Long-Range Plan 3

-Equity and Access 6

-The Need for Equity and Access 7

-Texas Efforts to Improve Equity and Access-2018

-Student Engagement and Empowerment 14

-The Need for Student Engagement and Empowerment 17

-Texas Efforts to Improve Student Engagement and Empowerment-2018 18

-Family Engagement and Empowerment 23

-The Need for Family Engagement and Empowerment 25

-Texas Efforts to Improve Family Engagement and Empowerment-2018 25

-Educator Preparation, Recruitment, and Retention

-The Need for Educator Preparation, Recruitment, and Retention

-Texas Efforts to Improve Educator Preparation, Recruitment, and Retention-2018

-Endnotes

-Appendix A. Community Conversations A-1

-Appendix B. Survey B-1

-Appendix C. Public Education in Texas: An Assessment of State Plans, Reports, and Data

-(Abridged) C-1

-Appendix D. 2018-2023 Long-Range Plan for Technology D-1

-Appendix E. Call to Action E-1
+State Board of Educationii Long-Range Plan for Public Education Steering Committee Membersiii Acknowledgmentsiv Introduction1 Development of the Long-Range Plan Equity and Access The Need for Equity and Access7 Texas Efforts to Improve Equity and Access-201811 Student Engagement and Empowerment 14 The Need for Student Engagement and Empowerment17 Texas Efforts to Improve Student Engagement and Empowerment-2018 Family Engagement and Empowerment The Need for Family Engagement and Empowerment25 Texas Efforts to Improve Family Engagement and Empowerment-2018 Educator Preparation, Recruitment, and Retention The Need for Educator Preparation, Recruitment, and Retention Texas Efforts to Improve Educator Preparation, Recruitment, and Retention-201831 Endnotes Appendix A. Community ConversationsA-1 Appendix B. SurveyB-1 Appendix C. Public Education in Texas: An Assessment of State Plans, Reports, and Data (Abridged)C-1 Appendix D. 2018-2023 Long-Range Plan for TechnologyD-1